You fall behind if your small business does not use email marketing to generate high-converting leads and sales.

-The subject heading itself makes the user decide whether to click on the email or not.
+The subject heading makes the user decide whether to click on the email.
 It tells whether the information inside is useful for them or not.

 So make sure the subject line is informative and useful.
 Something that intrigues the user to open and learn about.